sercankulcu/sercankulcu.github.io/_thoughts/sometimes-a-toy-is-worth-more-than-us.md

 The difference is mostly the bank loan.

-So when a child cries because a toy is broken, “It is only a toy” is often a useless sentence.
+So when a child cries because a toy is broken, "It is only a toy" is often a useless sentence.
 To us, maybe.
 To the child, a small world has collapsed.

 This does not mean we should buy a new toy every time something breaks.
-Life is not a shopping centre, and love is not a credit card.
+Life is not a shopping center, and love is not a credit card.
 A child also has to learn that things break, disappear, and sometimes cannot be replaced.

 But there is a difference between teaching loss and mocking pain.

-We can say, “I know you loved it.”
+We can say, "I know you loved it."

 That sentence costs nothing.

 Funny, isn't it?
 We spend money to show love, then forget that sometimes love is the cheapest thing in the room.

 One day that toy will disappear.
-It will stay under a bed, lose a wheel, be given to a cousin, or end up in a rubbish bag during a move.
-Years later, the child may not even remember what colour it was.
+It will stay under a bed, lose a wheel, be given to a cousin, or end up in a trash bag during a move.
+Years later, the child may not even remember what color it was.

 But the child may remember something else.